maybemaby/free-marketing-watch/readme.md

 - [ ] Use NLTK to perform sentiment analysis.
 - [ ] Data visualizations with seaborn/matplotlib.

+## Side Goals
+- [ ] Use pushift io instead of praw to grab more comments.
 # Used in this project:
 Python, Jupyter, pandas, praw, NLTK, matplotlib.